opitzconsulting/orcas/_docs/en/usage.md

 This documentation describes how to work with Orcas.

-For this documentation, the Orderentry example is used, for information on how to install and run orcas refre to the correspponding instructions of your favorite build-tool:
+For this documentation, the simple-example is used, for information on how to install and run orcas refre to the correspponding instructions of your favorite build-tool:

 - [Orcas for gradle]({{site.baseurl}}/docs/getting-started-gradle/)